GyeongahNa/google_classroom_attedance_check/README.md

 **7. Alsolute Path(Where your final excel file stored)** \
 : How to see your absolute path of your desktop : [Open file explorer(파일 탐색기)] - [내 PC] - [로컬 C] - [사용자/User] - [your name] - [바탕화면/Desktop] - [Click address at the top].
 For example, If your desktop address is C:\Users\나경아\Desktop, you can enter "C:\Users\나경아\Desktop\class_name.xlsx" to store your final file on your desktop.

-### CAUTION

-**1. you have to recheck students who were absent!** \
-(It is really mandatory!)
-There are comments algorithm can't catch!!!!
-Use CTRL + F to recheck absent students!!

-**2. This program can't check for People with same name!** \
-If your class have People with same name, Use CTRL + F to check them!

-### PURPOSE OF THIS PROGRAM

-Because of COVID-19, Most of Classes in our univ are using google classroom.
-Because there isn't enough ways to check students' attendance on online, students are writting comments and operators of classes have to check a lot of classes.
-The purpose to make this program is to help timeless TAs and professors.
-I hope this program helps as many people as possible who suffer from checking all comments in google classroom.

-### ERROR!

-If you encounter any errors, please contact "luckyrookie@Khu.ac.kr".
-I can help you whenever you want:)